oat-sa/taohub-articles/forge/Tutorials/how-to-add-a-new-field-to-a-test-taker.md

-Step 1 - add the following code under #userMail and note that is is a duplicate (with only the about attribute changed)
+Step 1 - add the following code under #userMail and note that is a duplicate (with only the about attribute changed)
 ========================================================================================================================